codex-academy/codeX_Feb2015Intro/lets_code.md

 <body>
 	<!-- HTML goes here -->
 	<script type="text/javascript">
-		//JavaScript code goes here at the bottom to ensure the DOM is loaded...
+		// JavaScript code at the bottom to ensure that the DOM is loaded
 	</script>
 </body>
 </html>